apache/drill/_docs/sql-reference/sql-window-functions/010-sql-window-functions-introduction.md

 PARTITION BY is an optional clause that subdivides the data into partitions.
 Including the partition clause divides the query result set into partitions, and the window function is applied to each partition separately.
 Computation restarts for each partition.
 If you do not include a partition clause, the function calculates on the entire table or file.

 ORDER BY *order_list*
 The ORDER BY clause defines the logical order of the rows within each partition of the result set.
 If no PARTITION BY is specified, ORDER BY uses the entire table.
-ORDER BY is optional for the aggregation window functions, but required for the ranking functions.
-This ORDER BY clause does not relate to the ORDER BY clause that you use outside of the OVER clause.
+ORDER BY is optional for the aggregate window functions and required for the ranking functions.
+This ORDER BY clause does not relate to the ORDER BY clause used outside of the OVER clause.

 The window function is applied to the rows within each partition sorted according to the order specification.

 Column identifiers or expressions that evaluate to column identifiers are required in the order list.
 You can also use constants as substitutes for column names.

-NULLS are treated as their own group, sorted and ranked last in ASC, and sorted and ranked first in DESC.
+NULLS are treated as their own group, sorted and ranked last in ASC and sorted and ranked first in DESC.
 ASC is the default sort order.

 *column_name*
 The name of a column to be partitioned by or ordered by.